liao961120/linguisticsdown/cran-comments.md

 - win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Yongfu Liao <liao961120@gmail.com>'

-  New submission
+## Reverse Dependency Check
+No ERRORs or WARNINGs found